Max Finkgräfe: Club career

 Finkgräfe is a product of the youth academies of Fortuna Düsseldorf, Borussia Dortmund, Borussia Mönchengladbach, and SG Unterrath before joining 1.
 FC Köln's youth side in 2021.
 On 23 April 2023, he signed a professional contract with 1.
 FC Köln until 2025.
 He helped the 1.
 FC Köln U19s win the DFB-Pokal Junioren for the 2022–23 season.
 He made his senior and professional debut with the club as a substitute in a 1–0 loss Bundesliga match against Borussia Dortmund on 19 August 2023.

 On 3 July 2025, Finkgräfe signed a five-year contract with RB Leipzig.
+On 24 April 2026, he scored his first goal during a 3–1 win over Union Berlin in the league.